--sp_file (file), -c (file), -cocci_file (file) Specify the name of the file containing the semantic patch.
+- ◆ -sp_file (file), -c (file), -cocci_file (file) Specify the name of the file containing the semantic patch.
 The file name should end in .cocci.
-All three options do the same thing; the last two are deprecated.
+All three options do the same thing.
+These options are optional.
+If they are not used, the single file whose name ends in .cocci is assoumed to be the name of the file containing the semantic patch. - •sp "semantic patch string" Specify a semantic match as a command-line argument.
+See the section "Command-line semantic match" in the manual.